© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llanquian Castle is a scheduled monument protected by Cadw under reference GM225.
 View the official record →

-Llanquian Castle is a motte in Glamorgan, Wales, designated as a Scheduled Ancient Monument under Cadw reference GM225.
+Llanquian Castle is a motte and bailey earthwork located in Glamorgan, Wales, and represents a typical example of early Norman defensive settlement in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM225.

 Llanquian Castle dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llanquian Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM225.